 2008 Wienerberger Brick Award / Nomination for best international brick building

 2007 Cultural Endowment of Estonia / Annual Prize for Architecture / Architecture and Interior Architecture

 Karu 16, Tallinn, Estonia

 Completed in 2007

-The documented history of Tallinn’s Jewish community dates back to the mid-19th century, when Imperial Russian Army soldiers of Jewish descent were brought to serve time in the capital of the then Estonian Governorate.
-A burial society, chevra kadisha, which plays an important role in Jewish culture, was created in Tallinn in 1856.
-A synagogue building, the centre of Jewish religion, on the other hand was not built until 1885.
-Unfortunately, it was destroyed during the dark turmoil of the Second World War and for a long time Tallinn was one of the few capitals in Europe that did not have a synagogue.
+The history of Tallinn’s Jewish community dates back to the mid-19th century.
+A synagogue, the centre of Jewish religious communities, was however built only in 1885.
+Unfortunately the old synagogue was destroyed in the dark turmoil of the Second World War and for a long time Tallinn was one of the few capitals of Europe without a working synagogue.

-The new synagogue, which opened in Tallinn in 2007, and was designed by KOKO, is located walking distance from the city centre on a quiet side street.
-The building takes Jewish religious traditions and details into account but does not hold on to the historic examples in architecture.
-The barrel vault form combines the rooms of religious and secular functions into a whole.
+The new synagogue was opened in Tallinn in 2007.
+It is designed by KOKO architects and is located a short walk away from the old town in a small quiet side street.
+The building conforms to all Jewish religious traditions and details but does not replicate the historic architectural examples.
+The barrel-like vault form incorporates all rooms of both religious and secular functions into a single whole.

 The main hall, where services are held, is located on the first floor.
 Wide stairs in the foyer, which lead up to the main hall, can be used for ritual processions or congregating with other community members depending on the time or the event.
 The interior of the synagogue emphasises the layout of the rooms and the use of timber, glass and concrete, which also make up the decorative ornament organically imprinted onto glass and timber surfaces.
 The decorum visually unites different rooms but also provides necessary barriers when needed.